Shaleem90/Note-Taker/README.md

 # Note-Taker

-# Description
+## Description

 Created an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

-# Technolgies Used
+## Technolgies Used

-HTML5
+HTML5,
-CSS
+CSS,
-ES6
+ES6,
-Node.js
+Node.js,
-Express.js
+Express.js,

 ## Application Purpose